Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Methods

 \subsection{$\mathrm{N_2}$ Dissociation—Computational Details}

-\paragraph{Molecular Hamiltonian and active-space definition.} We studied the dissociation curve of $\mathrm{N_2}$ by scanning the internuclear separation $R$ from $0.7$ to $3.4$~\AA\ in steps of $0.1$~\AA\ (28 geometries).
+\paragraph{Molecular Hamiltonian and active-space definition.} We studied the dissociation curve of $\mathrm{N_2}$ by scanning the internuclear separation $R$ from $0.7$ to $3.4~\mathrm{\AA}$ in steps of $0.1~\mathrm{\AA}$ (28 geometries).
 All electronic-structure quantities were computed in the cc-pVDZ basis using RHF as the reference.
 We froze the two lowest-energy core spatial orbitals, yielding an active space of 26 spatial orbitals and 10 active electrons with $(N_\alpha,N_\beta)=(5,5)$.
 For each geometry, we constructed the active-space one- and two-electron integrals from the RHF reference using the frozen-core CASCI Hamiltonian construction.
 We also computed the associated constant energy shift (nuclear repulsion plus frozen-core contribution) and used it throughout the SQD/CSQD post-processing.
 Unless otherwise stated, all $\mathrm{N_2}$ energies reported in this section include this constant shift.

 \paragraph{Quantum circuit construction and sampling.} We followed the circuit-design protocol of Ref.~\cite{sqd} to generate measurement samples for $\mathrm{N_2}$.
 We used the LUCJ ansatz~\cite{lucj}, a derivative of the UCJ ansatz~\cite{ucj}.
-Its general form is given by
+The UCJ ansatz has the general form

-In this expression, $\hat K_{l} = \sum_{p,r,\sigma} K^{(l)}_{pr}\,\hat{a}^{\dagger}_{p\sigma}\hat{a}_{r\sigma}$ is a one-body generator, and $\hat J_{l} = \sum_{p,r,\sigma,\tau} J^{(l)}_{p\sigma,r\tau}\,\hat{n}_{p\sigma}\hat{n}_{r\tau}$ is a number-diagonal Jastrow operator.
+In this expression, $K_{l} = \sum_{p,r,\sigma} K^{(l)}_{pr}\,\hat{a}^{\dagger}_{p\sigma}\hat{a}_{r\sigma}$ is a one-body generator, and $J_{l} = \sum_{p,r,\sigma,\tau} J^{(l)}_{p\sigma,r\tau}\,\hat{n}_{p\sigma}\hat{n}_{r\tau}$ is a number-diagonal Jastrow operator.
 We set $L=1$ to limit circuit depth while retaining flexibility via an additional final orbital rotation appended at the end.
 The sampled state was thus

-where $\hat K_{1}$ and $\hat J_{1}$ correspond to the single ($L=1$) UCJ layer in Eq.~\eqref{eq:ucj_general}, and $\hat K_{2}$ is an additional one-body rotation applied after the correlated layer.
+where $K_{1}$ and $J_{1}$ correspond to the single ($L=1$) UCJ layer in Eq.~\eqref{eq:ucj_general}, and $K_{2}$ is an additional one-body rotation applied after the correlated layer.
 The circuit parameters were obtained from a restricted closed-shell CCSD calculation without additional parameter optimization.